-CAL FIRE's Fire and Resource Assessment Program (FRAP) has developed a web map viewer that can be used to assess whether proposed project area overlaps a high priority landscape in which specific actions can be taken to reduce risk to a forest asset.
+CAL FIRE's Fire and Resource Assessment Program (FRAP) has developed a Priority Landscape web map viewer that can be used to assess whether proposed project is located in a high priority landscape in which specific actions can be taken to reduce risk to a forest asset.
 Those actions include: 1) Reducing Wildfire Risks to Ecosystem Services, 2) Restoring Fire Damaged Areas, 3) Restoring Pest Damaged Areas, and 4) Reducing Wildfire Threat to Communities.
 Applicants should briefly describe which priority area(s) they will be working in and describe how work will reduce risk to the asset in that area.
-(One point will be given for each priority landscape included in the project.).
-A fifth priority may be listed if local or regional designations exist (one point).